stack-auth/stack/README.md

 pnpm run dev
 ```

 You can now open the dashboard at [http://localhost:8101](http://localhost:8101), demo on port 8103, and docs on port 8104.
-Note for any project connecting to the local server (like the demo), you need to set `NEXT_PUBLIC_STACK_URL=http://localhost:8101` in the environment variables.

 Your IDE may show an error on all `@stackframe/XYZ` imports.
 To fix this, simply restart the TypeScript language server; for example, in VSCode you can open the command palette (Ctrl+Shift+P) and run `Developer: Reload Window` or `TypeScript: Restart TS server`.